 Alumni companies have told us that they got the most from the Accelerator when they had the time, head space and resource to fully engage and amend their approach as advised.
 In the past, companies with the capacity to fully engage have tended to have five employees or more.

 Companies that have a product or solution that is well-defined and are ready to start building their evidence base are likely to benefit the most from the type of support offered through the programme, as it focuses on engagement with different elements of the health and care system.
-Company suitability is assessed based on both product maturity, with products ready to be trialled or bought, and capacity to benefit from the programme, including having enough time / staff to engage.
+Company suitability is assessed based on both the stage of development of products/services, with products ready to be trialled or bought, and the company’s capacity to benefit from the programme, including having enough time / staff to engage.

-Any public body or publicly funded body giving assistance to a company should clearly communicate that the support fall under state aid rules from the outset.
-Following the end of support, the recipient should receive a certificate detailing what support was given and how much state aid the support equated to.
+Any public body or publicly funded body giving assistance to a company should clearly communicate that the support fall under subsidy rules from the outset.
+Following the end of support, the recipient should receive a certificate detailing what support was given and how much subsidy the support equated to.
 If you are unsure, please contact the organisation who provided the support.
-The most common state aid support we see in applications for the programme are:
+The most common subsidy support we see in applications for the programme are:

 – Innovate UK, where a majority of their support through their research, development and innovation scheme falls within state aid rules.